jgm/pandoc/CONTRIBUTING.md

 feature be useful?
 Consider also any possible drawbacks, including backwards compatibility, new library dependencies, and performance issues.

+Features are very rarely "implement and forget", as all code must be maintained.
+This is especially relevant for large or complex contributions.
+It is helpful to be sympathetic to that fact, and to communicate future plans and availability clearly.

-It is best to discuss a potential new feature on [pandoc-discuss] before opening an issue.
+Any potential new feature is best discussed on [pandoc-discuss] before opening an issue.

 Patches and pull requests